 Before you go on any winter trip, it's a good idea to check out road conditions before you leave.
 For Montana road conditions, call 1-800-226-7623 or check out the Montana Department of Transportation Traveler Information web site.

-A few items that a person should keep in the car when driving in the winter
+A few items that a person should keep in the car when driving in the winter or for emergencies:

 - matches and a candle